Chair, Professor , United States Army

 MSCI 202.
 Foundations of Tactical Leadership.
 This course examines the challenges of leading tactical teams in the contemporary operating environment (COE).
 The course highlights dimensions of terrain analysis, patrolling, and operation orders.
 Further study of the theoretical basis of the Army leadership framework explores the dynamics of adaptive leadership in the context of military operations and what impact does this framework have for the Christian officer. provides a smooth transition into MSCI 301.
 Cadets develop greater self-awareness as they assess their own leadership styles and practice communication and team building skills.
 COE case studies give insight into the importance and practice of teamwork and tactics in real-world scenarios.
 This includes one weekend field trip, weekly leadership laboratories, and physical training.
 Corequisite: MSCI 123.
 (2).
 Spring only.

 MSCI 203.
-Leader’s Training Course (LTC).
-An alternative to the Basic Course above, LTC offers a possibility for students (undergraduate and graduate) who have not considered ROTC until late in their sophomore year (or with at least 2 years left of full-time graduate school) an opportunity for a scholarship and entry into the Advanced Course.
-The sole purpose for attending LTC is to qualify for the Advanced Course.
-Students contract prior to attending, and, therefore, must be American citizens to attend.
-LTC is a 29-day summer training course conducted at Fort Knox, Kentucky, designed to teach the fundamentals of soldiering and leadership and to enhance personal confidence using practical, hands-on exercises including: land navigation, rifle marksmanship, first aid, individual and unit tactics, obstacle courses, and rappelling.
+Cadet Initial Entry Training (CIET).
+CIET is a 29-day summer training course conducted at Fort Knox, Kentucky, designed to teach the fundamentals of soldiering and leadership and to enhance personal confidence using practical, hands-on exercises including: land navigation, rifle marksmanship, first aid, individual and unit tactics, obstacle courses, and rappelling.
+CIET is required of all students who have signed an ROTC contract to attend following their freshman year.
 Military pay approximately $750.
 (Special tuition charge $25.)
 Summer.
 Departmental Approval Required.

 While consisting of four distinct semesters, the Advanced Course is structured as a two-phased program leading to commissioning.
 The principal lessons of operations and tactics, coupled with leadership are progressive.